xagau/herc-edge-login/README.md

 13. Go to your terminal window.
 CD into the root directory.
 In this case, it is herc-edge-login/.
 Enter the command: `react-native start`
 14. Swap back over to the genymotion window.
 15. You should see the app!

+## Did you add new dependencies?
+You have to sync your gradle
+- In android studio, you can sync your gradle files by going to file -> "sync project with gradle files"
+- Alternatively, you may also sync your gradle files from the terminal.
+To do so, you have to be in the directory where you ./gradlew file lives.
+Run the command `./gradlew build`(or `./gradlew clean` if you need to clear your gradle files)

+## Debugging
+The debugger I have been using is the React Native Debugger. https://github.com/jhen0409/react-native-debugger This repo has excellent install instructions.

 ## Missing License Errors
 APK files require license agreements.
 If you get an error telling you to accept their agreements first, in your terminal run "$ANDROID_HOME/tools/bin/sdkmanager --licenses".
 You must accept all their agreements.
 You will now see your license files under ~/Library/Android/sdk/licenses.